serverless/serverless/docs/guides/profiles.md

 <!-- DOCS-SITE-LINK:END -->

+> This is a deprecated feature of the dashboard.
+Please look at our documentaion for [Providers](https://www.serverless.com/framework/docs/guides/providers/) which replaces the use of deployment profiles for setting up AWS connections.

 # Deployment Profiles

 Deployment Profiles enable each stage of your Serverless application to use a unique set of [Safeguards](./safeguards.md), [Parameters](./parameters.md) and [Access Roles](./access-roles.md).